Did you know that only about 2.5% of GWP customers have rooftop solar?

 Why is Glendale so far behind the state in solar installations?
 As you might imagine, there’s no single reason.
 One major reason is that the state embraced a bold policy vision in 2006, when Governor Schwarzenegger signed the Million Solar Roofs initiative, Senate Bill 1, into law.
 This was a $3.3 billion investment in the state’s solar future, designed to lower the cost of solar energy and enable widespread adoption, with a goal of 3,000 megawatts of rooftop solar.
 California met the one million solar roofs milestone in 2019.
 The Million Solar Roofs initiative was most successful in the investor-owned utilities’ territories, and less so in the territories of municipal utilities like Glendale, including because of a lack of transparency and regular reporting of market data to monitor performance.
 Also, Glendale has a higher proportion of multifamily homes than the state as a whole, and it’s not as easy to install solar on multifamily buildings.
 Another factor is that Glendale’s electric utility rates have historically not been as high as rates charged by investor-owned utilities.
 Higher electric rates means higher costs for energy purchased from the utility, and greater savings from using self-generated solar energy instead.
 That increases the financial incentives for going solar by making it take less time to recoup an investment in a solar system.
 The Glendale Solar Solution would provide incentives at a level to make adopting solar make good financial sense, by substantially reducing the cost of a system and making the significant monthly bill savings meet and beat the initial investment much faster than it takes in Glendale now.

-Can GWP put more storage at Grayson or elsewhere to utilize the solar on commercial buildings and homes that don’t currently have battery storage?
+Can GWP put more storage at the Grayson power plant or elsewhere to utilize the solar on commercial buildings and homes that don’t currently have battery storage?
 Yes, we think GWP should consider adding more energy storage in Glendale.
 GWP is planning to install 75 MW/300 MWh of storage at Grayson already.
 That battery system will be charged with renewable energy through transmission lines into Glendale.
 Additional battery storage could be added to charge from solar installed on customer properties throughout the city.
 Glendale’s distribution system may offer sites such as at substations, and there may be other sites that could be used for installing modular batteries throughout the city.
 The option of having GWP install more battery storage may be a good solution for Glendale, which we believe the city should explore.

 How will the federal Inflation Reduction Act affect the Glendale Solar Solution?
 The federal climate bill, the Inflation Reduction Act (IRA), can make adding solar and energy storage more attractive and a smarter financial choice.
 There are two main considerations.